Inter-Blockchain-Service/Axelar-Monitoring/README.md

 The monitoring system implements several types of alerts to ensure your validator's optimal performance.
 Alerts are triggered based on two main criteria: consecutive misses and performance rates.

 #### Block and Heartbeat Alerts
 - `ALERT_CONSECUTIVE_BLOCKS_THRESHOLD`: Triggers an alert if your validator misses this number of consecutive blocks.
-This helps identify potential validator downtime or connectivity issues.
 - `ALERT_CONSECUTIVE_HEARTBEATS_THRESHOLD`: Triggers an alert if your validator misses this number of consecutive heartbeats.
-Heartbeats are crucial for maintaining validator health.
 - `ALERT_SIGN_RATE_THRESHOLD`: Triggers an alert if your validator's block signing rate falls below this percentage.
-The rate is calculated over the last 10,000 blocks.
+The rate is calculated over the last 35,000 blocks.
 - `ALERT_HEARTBEAT_RATE_THRESHOLD`: Triggers an alert if your validator's heartbeat success rate falls below this percentage.
-The rate is calculated over the last 1,000 heartbeats.
+The rate is calculated over the last 700 heartbeats.

 #### EVM and AMPD Alerts
 - `ALERT_CONSECUTIVE_EVM_VOTES_THRESHOLD`: Triggers an alert if your validator misses this number of consecutive EVM votes.
-Important for cross-chain operations.
 - `ALERT_EVM_VOTE_RATE_THRESHOLD`: Triggers an alert if your validator's EVM vote success rate falls below this percentage.
-The rate is calculated over the last 1,000 EVM votes.
+The rate is calculated over the last 200 EVM votes.
 - `ALERT_CONSECUTIVE_AMPD_VOTES_THRESHOLD`: Triggers an alert if your validator misses this number of consecutive AMPD votes.
 - `ALERT_AMPD_VOTE_RATE_THRESHOLD`: Triggers an alert if your validator's AMPD vote success rate falls below this percentage.
-The rate is calculated over the last 1,000 AMPD votes.
+The rate is calculated over the last 200 AMPD votes.
 - `ALERT_CONSECUTIVE_AMPD_SIGNINGS_THRESHOLD`: Triggers an alert if your validator misses this number of consecutive AMPD signings.
 - `ALERT_AMPD_SIGNING_RATE_THRESHOLD`: Triggers an alert if your validator's AMPD signing success rate falls below this percentage.
-The rate is calculated over the last 1,000 AMPD signings.
+The rate is calculated over the last 200 AMPD signings.

 #### Alert Behavior
 - Alerts are sent through configured notification channels (Discord and/or Telegram)